mtps3/Mtps3.github.io/index.md

 *LosFuzzys* is a CTF¹ team located in Graz, Europe.

-We are a group of people interested in information security, which [occasionally](https://ctftime.org/team/8323) participates in [CTFs](https://ctftime.org/ctf-wtf/).
+We are a group of people interested in information security, which [participates](https://ctftime.org/team/8323) in [CTFs](https://ctftime.org/ctf-wtf/).

 <p class="small dark">You are located in Graz?
 You are interested in competitive information security competitions?
 You want to participate?
 Feel free to reach out to us!</p>